-The Humanities Lab is a member of SWE-CLARIN, a node within CLARIN (Common Language Resources and Technology Infrastructure).
+The Humanities Lab is a member of Swe-Clarin, a node within CLARIN (Common Language Resources and Technology Infrastructure).

-As a member of SWE-CLARIN, the Humanities Lab will provide tools and expertise related to language archiving, corpus and (meta)data management, with a continued emphasis on multimodal corpora, many of which contain Swedish resources, but also other (often endangered) languages, multilingual or learner corpora.
-As a CLARIN K-centre we provide advice on multimodal and sensor-based methods, including EEG, eye-tracking, articulography, virtual reality, motion capture, av-recording.
+The Lab also provides tools and expertise related to language archiving, corpus and (meta)data management, with a continued emphasis on multimodal corpora, many of which contain Swedish resources, but also other (often endangered) languages, multilingual or learner corpora.
+A primary resource is The Humanities Lab corpus server, containing a varied set of multimodal language corpora with standardised metadata and linked layers of annotations and other resources.